Depression Diagnosis and Treatment

 Misdiagnosis of Depression

 Due to several factors, there is always a chance of accidentally being misdiagnosed with depression.
-Depression is one of the most difficult medical issues to diagnose because there is not a consistent test, and the symptoms overlap with several other mental health disorders.
+Depression is one of the most difficult medical issues to diagnose because there is no consistent test, and the symptoms overlap with several other mental health disorders.

 How Often Do Doctors Make Mistakes?